kopzinski/kop-dbus-tools/README.md

-# DBus System Daemon Scripts
+# DBus Development Tools

-A collection of shell scripts to manage a local DBus system daemon for development purposes on Linux.
+A collection of shell scripts and examples to manage a local DBus system daemon for development purposes on Linux and macOS.

 ## Overview

-These scripts provide an easy way to start, stop, and test a local DBus system daemon that runs independently from the system's main DBus service.
+These tools provide an easy way to start, stop, and test a local DBus system daemon that runs independently from the system's main DBus service.
 This is useful for development and testing scenarios where you need isolated DBus communication.

+The project includes:
+- **Shell scripts** for DBus daemon management
+- **Node.js examples** demonstrating custom DBus interface implementation
+- **Setup automation** for easy environment configuration

 ## Prerequisites

-- Linux operating system
+- Linux or macOS operating system
+- `dbus-daemon` command available:
-- `dbus-daemon` command available (install with `sudo pacman -S dbus` on Arch or `sudo apt install dbus` on Ubuntu/Debian)
+  - **Linux:** `sudo apt install dbus` (Ubuntu/Debian) or `sudo pacman -S dbus` (Arch)
+  - **macOS:** `brew install dbus`
 - Bash shell
+- **For Node.js examples:** Node.js 14+ and npm
 - Optional: `socat` for enhanced connectivity testing

 ## Scripts